slimehound/CSDesignPatternsExercises/Documentation/CourseOutline.md

 #### Exercise 5.2.4.
 1. Run project `T5-2-4_ClassAndStruct`.
+1. Step through the program with the debugger, inspecting what is going on at all stages.
 1. Copy this code to a new repo and modify the `Car` class to make it abstract.
 Then add 2 sealed classes for petrol and electric vehicles:
   - Petrol vehicles can be manual or automatic.
   - EVs are only automatic.